 Q: As mayor of Boston, you created the Office of Recovery Services—the first of its kind.
 What was its function, and what was the impetus behind its establishment?

 A: I established it because when I was running for mayor, I realized there was a need to go deeper and do more in the recovery space in this country.
 As a state representative, I did a lot of work helping programs get funded, and I was on the board of the Gavin Foundation, which is a treatment program that operates halfway houses, detoxes.
-As mayor, I thought some places were treating substance use as a crime.
+As mayor, I thought some places we’re treating substance use as a crime.
 If you can get the substances and the alcohol out of people’s bodies, they don’t commit crimes.
-So I made a commitment that we’re going to do that, and we did.
+So, I made a commitment that we’re going to do that, and we did.

 That office works on issues from street addiction to creating pathways for people to making sure that we have good systems in the city of Boston.
-We collaborate with other on programs – obviously, we don’t deliver a lot of the programs ourselves.
+We collaborate with other programs – obviously, we don’t deliver a lot of the programs ourselves.
 We have a part of Boston called Mass and Cass, where a lot of people who are sick and suffering hang out and use drugs.
 The press has focused on thinking it’s a homeless issue.
 It’s not a homeless issue—it’s an addiction issue, a substance use issue.
 Folks out there are sick, and we need to help get them services.
 The problem is, you can’t force somebody into services, so we have to literally work one person at a time.

-We need to have a stronger national policy when it comes to substance use disorder.
+When it comes to the government, I think we need to have a stronger national policy when it comes to substance use disorder.
 The federal government generally assists states in programs, but not all states have good, strong programs.
 In some states—which shocks me—there’s still resistance to needle exchange programs.”—Marty Walsh